katerynachechotka-p/exploratory-projects/README.md

 The projects focus on implementing standard workflows (data preprocessing, modeling, evaluation, and visualization) rather than producing deployable systems.

+Some experiments in this repository are partial or in-progress and reflect iterative exploration rather than finalized analyses.
+These materials are retained to document development processes and learning trajectories.

 ---

 ## Contents